polarityio/cortex-xdr/README.md

 Cortex XDR allows you to safeguard your organization with proven endpoint security, detection, response, automation and attack surface management.

 The Polarity Cortex XDR Integration allows you to search for Incidents and run XQL Queries.
+Due to limits on the number of XQL queries that can be running at any given time, the integration only runs the provided XQL query when a user opens the details block for the entity in question.
+Once the XQL query has started, the user can check on the status of the query.
+Once the query is complete, results will be displayed in the Overlay Window.

 <div style="display:flex; align-items: flex-start; justify-content:flex-start; align-items:flex-start;">
   <img width="350" alt="Integration Example Incidents" src="./images/incidents.png">